alemart/encantar-js/README.md

 <a href="https://encantar.dev/demos/hello-aframe/poster.html" target="_blank"><img src="docs/img/mage.gif" alt="Demo" height="144"></a> <a href="https://encantar.dev/demos/basketball/poster.html" target="_blank"><img src="docs/img/basketball.gif" alt="Game" height="144"></a> <a href="https://encantar.dev/addons/ar-video-player" target="_blank"><img src="docs/img/video-player.gif" alt="Video Player" height="144"></a>

-## Fundraising
+## Support open source WebAR

-Developing an Augmented Reality engine from scratch with Computer Vision is a massive undertaking.
+Do you value open source Augmented Reality?
 Here's how you can support development:

 * [Purchase your copy of the software](https://encantar.dev/buy)
 * [Buy the Add-Ons](https://encantar.dev/addons)
 * [Sponsor me on GitHub](https://github.com/sponsors/alemart)

-If you use the software commercially, it's especially important to purchase your copy and support the project on which you rely.
+Ultimately, your support comes back to you as more software, increased value, and greater enjoyment!

-Ultimately, the funding comes back to you as more software, increased value, and greater enjoyment!
+Developing an Augmented Reality engine from scratch with Computer Vision is a massive undertaking, yet it happened! 😀

 ## Features